 ‘Advanced practice nursing' (APN) is the term used to define a cohort of nurses working in specialised and advanced roles within the healthcare system.
 Here at the RCH our Advanced Practice Nursing Group includes:

 Currently there are more than 200 APN’s across various specialties and services, who provide coordination, advisory and leadership in clinical practice.

 Quarterly meetings are coordinated and run by APN's to support their connectedness and facilitate the sharing of ideas and knowledge.
 This forum provides an opportunity for APN's to discuss individual, local, organisational and community initiatives, ideas and improvements.

 APN Meeting Terms of Reference

-Information for new APNs can be found in the APN orientation manual.
+Information and guidance for new APNs can be found in the

-The organisation supports peer supervisions for APNs and it is an expectation that all APNs will priortise their time and actively participate in group peer supervision program.
+RCH supports group clinical supervision for APNs and it is an expectation that APNs prioritise their time to actively participate in the clinical supervision program.

 For further information about Peer supervision for APNs please contact firstname.lastname@example.org or